-The moderating effect of avoidance was observed only in specific trauma types, including late, single, and non-interpersonal trauma.
-For individuals with early, multiple, and interpersonal trauma, depression was associated with suicidal ideation regardless of their level of avoidance.
-When victims are repeatedly exposed to trauma-related stimuli in the absence of negative outcomes, they can reduce anxiety and learn corrective beliefs [40].
-However, in victims of repeated trauma exposure from early life, they may have believed that confronting against trauma-related stimuli do not prevent the negative consequences, and can produce negative outcomes in some times.
-Maladaptive schemas that trauma-related stimuli should be avoided to prevent repetition of trauma can be formed through repeated early experiences.
-These maladaptive schemas developed by early and repeated trauma can influence information processing and response to life events, and can contribute to adverse psychological outcomes [41-43].
+The moderating effect of avoidance was evident only in specific trauma types, namely late-onset, single-incident, and non-interpersonal trauma.
+In contrast, among individuals with early-life, repeated, or interpersonal trauma, depression was associated with suicidal ideation regardless of avoidance level.
+When individuals are repeatedly exposed to trauma-related stimuli in the absence of adverse outcomes, they may experience reductions in anxiety and develop corrective beliefs [40].
+However, for those exposed to repeated trauma beginning in early life, confronting trauma-related cues may not have resulted in safety but rather reinforced the perception that such cues can still lead to negative outcomes.
+Through these early and recurrent experiences, maladaptive schemas may develop, characterized by the belief that trauma-related stimuli must be avoided to prevent re-traumatization.
+These schemas can disrupt information processing, impair adaptive responses to life events, and contribute to enduring psychological distress and dysfunction [41-43].

-Victims of interpersonal trauma can recover by refraining from avoiding people or social situations and instead experiencing safety through repeated interpersonal contact.
-However, interpersonal trauma can fundamentally alter core interpersonal schemas related to safety, trust, power, and intimacy, thereby impairing interpersonal functioning [44].
-Due to generalized negative schemas about relationships, individuals with interpersonal trauma may struggle to feel safe even in non-threatening interpersonal situations.
-In other words, even when they confront trauma without avoidance, they may have the belief that negative outcomes may still occur.
-Additionally, interpersonal trauma is often multiple, chronic, and prolonged (complex trauma, [45]), which may help explain the similar findings observed in the interpersonal trauma group and the early and multiple trauma groups.
+Recovery following interpersonal trauma may require individuals to overcome avoidance of people and social contexts in order to experience safety through repeated, non-threatening interpersonal contact.
+However, interpersonal trauma can fundamentally alter interpersonal schemas related to safety, trust, control, and intimacy, thereby undermining interpersonal functioning [44].
+As a result of these pervasive and negative beliefs about relationships, individuals with histories of interpersonal trauma may continue to feel unsafe even in objectively benign interpersonal situations.
+In other words, even when avoidance is reduced, they may maintain the belief that negative outcomes are inevitable.
+Additionally, interpersonal trauma is often chronic, cumulative, and complex in nature [45], which may account for the similar patterns observed in individuals with early-life, multiple, and interpersonal trauma exposure.

-The importance of reducing avoidance following trauma exposure in preventing suicidal ideation in the current study indicates the benefits of exposure-based interventions.
-Exposure therapy, an empirically supported treatment for PTSD, helps correct the erroneous belief that anxiety will persist unless one escapes trauma-related stimuli, thereby reducing negative emotions and avoidant behaviors [46].
-Exposure therapy may be particularly effective for individuals who have experienced acute or non-interpersonal trauma.
-In such cases, early exposure-based interventions could help prevent the progression of depression into suicidal ideation.
-However, for individuals with chronic or interpersonal trauma, exposure therapy may be less effective.
-For these individuals, preventing further trauma exposure and implementing therapeutic strategies focused on emotion dysregulation and maladaptive cognitive schemas may be more beneficial.
-Thus, considering trauma type is essential for optimizing the effectiveness of clinical interventions.
+The observed importance of avoidance in suicidal ideation risk underscores the potential value of exposure-based interventions following trauma.
+Exposure therapy, a well-established treatment for PTSD, helps correct maladaptive beliefs that anxiety and threat will persist unless trauma-related cues are avoided, thereby reducing both negative affect and avoidance behaviors [46].
+Such interventions may be particularly beneficial for individuals who have experienced acute, single-event, or non-interpersonal trauma.
+In these cases, early implementation of exposure-based therapy could interrupt the progression from depression to suicidal ideation.
+Conversely, for those exposed to chronic or interpersonal trauma, exposure therapy may have limited efficacy.
+For these individuals, interventions that focus on preventing further trauma and targeting emotion dysregulation and maladaptive cognitive schemas may yield more favorable outcomes.
+Therefore, tailoring clinical interventions according to trauma type is essential for optimizing therapeutic efficacy.

 4.1.
 Limitations